ez-org/eznode/README.md

 $ docker run -it -p 443:3443 ... eznode/eznode SSL=1 AUTH_TOKEN=mySecretPassword
 ```

 A private key and a self-signed certificate will be automatically generated and saved to `/data/ssl-keys/selfsigned.{key,cert}`.
-See [`letsnecrypt`](#letsnecrypt) below for a CA-signed cert.
+See [`letsencrypt`](#letsencrypt) below for a CA-signed cert.

 The web services will be available on port `3443` under `/bwt/`, `/explorer/` and `/specter/`.